CWD Monitoring Program

 Monitoring free-ranging deer involves a passive and an active component.

 - Passive (or targeted) monitoring tests deer that display abnormal behaviors such as listlessness, lowering of the head, inattentiveness toward people, walking in circles, staggering, and standing with a wide stance and/or are abnormally thin or found dead of unknown causes.
-Deer exhibiting these signs can be reported year-round by calling the CWD hotline at 866-CWD-WATCH (866-293-9282) or submit a report through the FWC Reporter App.
+Deer exhibiting these signs can be reported year-round by calling the CWD hotline at 866-CWD-WATCH (866-293-9282).

 - Active monitoring tests randomly selected hunter-harvested or road-killed deer that have died of known causes.